t0pcart/l0cati0nkiller/README.md

 findmydeviced(the dameon the keeps your location updated even when the FindMy app is closed) is killed in memory and then launchctl is used to unload the dameon preventing it from being respawned automatically.

-I am trying to make the Life360 part work when running under the mobile user, so only a sandbox escape is needed rather than a kernel r/w exploit, a PAC bypass, and a PPL bypass(or a jailbreak).
-Manipulating daemons requires root privileges so no FindMy support if this was ever to work.